This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - IV fluids may be given if your child is dehydrated.

-- Blood or urine tests may show infection and give information about your child's overall health.
+- Blood or urine tests may be done to check for infection and get information about his or her overall health.

 - A lumbar puncture, or spinal tap, is a procedure used to take a sample of fluid that surrounds your child's spinal cord.
 Your child's healthcare provider will insert a needle into your child's spine.
 The fluid will be taken through the needle.
-The fluid will be tested for the bacteria that causes meningitis.
+The fluid will be tested for signs of infection.

 - An EEG records the electrical activity of your child's brain.
 It is used to find changes in the normal patterns of his brain activity.

-Most febrile seizures will not cause long term problems for your child.
 Your child may have an increased risk of having another febrile seizure.
-Your child may have an increased risk of developing epilepsy if the seizure lasts more than 15 minutes or he has more than one seizure in 24 hours.
-During a seizure your child may be injured or may choke on food or saliva.
-Food or fluids may get into his lungs and cause a lung infection.
+Your child may have an increased risk of developing epilepsy if the seizure lasts more than 15 minutes.
+Your child's risk may also be increased if or he or she has more than one seizure in 24 hours.
+Your child may be injured or may choke on food or saliva during a seizure.
+Food or fluids may get into his or her lungs and cause a lung infection.

 CARE AGREEMENT:You have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.